 - If the 3gpp-Sbi-Originating-Network-Id header does not match with any of the PLMN IDs belonging to the peer sending SEPP, the receving SEPP shall discard the received signaling message.

-- If the 3gpp-Sbi-Originating-Network-Id header matches with any of the PLMN IDs IDs belonging to the peer sending SEPP, the header is successfully verified, and the receiving SEPP shall forward the received signaling message to the target NF.
+- If the 3gpp-Sbi-Originating-Network-Id header matches with any PLMN ID of the PLMN IDs belonging to the peer sending SEPP, the header is successfully verified, and the receiving SEPP shall forward the received signaling message to the target NF.

 ********** END OF CHANGE